 Postpartum preeclampsia is a rare condition that occurs when you have high blood pressure and excess protein in your urine soon after childbirth.
 Preeclampsia is a similar condition that develops during pregnancy and typically resolves with the birth of the baby.

 Most cases of postpartum preeclampsia develop within 48 hours of childbirth.
-However, postpartum preeclampsia sometimes develops up to six weeks or later after childbirth.
+But, postpartum preeclampsia sometimes develops up to six weeks or later after childbirth.
 This is known as late postpartum preeclampsia.

 Postpartum preeclampsia requires prompt treatment.
 Left untreated, postpartum preeclampsia can cause seizures and other serious complications.

 Postpartum preeclampsia can be difficult to detect on your own.
 Many women who experience postpartum preeclampsia show no signs or symptoms during pregnancy.
 Also, you might not suspect that anything is wrong when you're focused on recovering after childbirth and caring for a newborn.

-Signs and symptoms of postpartum preeclampsia — which are typically the same as symptoms of preeclampsia — might include:
+Signs and symptoms of postpartum preeclampsia — which are typically the same as symptoms of preeclampsia prior to delivery — might include:

 - High blood pressure (hypertension) — 140/90 millimeters of mercury (mm Hg) or greater